ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 the C testing framework.
 Unity is fully built-in and enabled for test builds.
 It cannot be disabled.

-If you want to use mocks in your test cases, then you'll need to configure CMock.
-CMock is fully supported by Ceedling, enabled by default, but generally requires some set up for your project's needs.
+If you want to use mocks in your test cases, you’ll need to enable mocking and configure CMock with `:project` ↳ `:use_mocks` and the `:cmock` section of your project configuration respectively.
+CMock is fully supported by Ceedling but generally requires some set up for your project’s needs.

-If you are incorporating CException into your release artifact, you'll need to both enable it and configure it.
+If you are incorporating CException into your release artifact, you’ll need to enable exceptions and configure CException with `:project` ↳ `:use_exceptions` and the `:cexception` section of your project configuration respectively.
 Enabling CException makes it available in both release builds and test builds.

 This section provides a high-level view of how the various tools become part of your builds and fit into Ceedling’s configuration file.
 Ceedling’s configuration file is discussed in detail in the next section.

-See [Unity], [CMock], and [CException]'s project documentation for all your configuration options.
+See [Unity], [CMock], and [CException]’s project documentation for all your configuration options.
 Ceedling offers facilities for providing these frameworks their compilation and configuration settings.
 Discussing these tools and all their options in detail is beyond the scope of Ceedling